sfioritto/planningforaliens-old/_posts/2016-04-11-why-js-development-is-crazy.md

 ![Bell Curve](/images/bell_curve_2.png)

-The state of Javascript development is overwhelming and confusing because everyone is overegnineering their apps by default without even realizing it.
+The state of Javascript development is overwhelming and confusing because everyone is over-engineering their apps by default without even realizing it.

 How should you start a Javascript application?
 Should you ever use